projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 This page explains what you'll need to run |C| in a virtual machine.

-Running |C| in VMs requires `Intel Graphics Virtualization Technology`_ (GVT) to deliver excellent virtual GPU performance in VMs.
-Depending on your applications, you can run :abbr:`CiV (Celadon in VM)` using Intel® GVT-g technology (default), or allowing for GPU passthrough to a single Android guest VM through Intel® GVT-d technology.
+Depending on your applications, you can run :abbr:`CiV (Celadon in VM)` using Intel® GVT-g technology, or allowing for GPU passthrough to a single Android guest VM through Intel® GVT-d technology, or VirtIO GPU, or pure software rendering.

 .. contents::
    :local: